contact-rich/contact-rich.github.io/index.md

 &nbsp;

 This workshop explores the challenge of enabling robots to autonomously handle complex, contact-rich interactions.
 Traditionally, model-based methods have provided structured frameworks for planning and control, while recent learning-based methods have leveraged large datasets to achieve new capabilities.
 However, these methods often overlook the structured insights that model-based approaches offer.
 As robotics continues to evolve, there is a growing need to integrate the adaptability of learning-based techniques with the precision and efficiency of model-based strategies.
+We are the successor to the [Workshop on Leveraging Models for Contact-Rich Manipulation (IROS 2023)](https://sites.google.com/view/iros2023-contactrich), continuing the discussion on how best to integrate these two paradigms.

 The workshop will bring together researchers to debate the future of dexterous robot manipulation and the roles of model-based optimization versus data-driven approaches.
 Key questions to be explored include: